 which gives the result. \end{proof}

-As in OT, Theorem \ref{Th:polardecompo} could be extended, for example, to any admissible $\rho_1$ without the absolute continuity assumption.
-In such a case, one looses uniqueness of the measure preserving generalized automorphism $(s, \sqrt{\on{Jac}(s)})$.
-An other extension is to project on the subset of $\autgc(\mathcal{C}(M))$:
+As in OT, it is possible to drop the absolute continuity assumption on $\rho_1$ and extend Theorem \ref{Th:polardecompo} to this setting.
+In such a case, one loses the uniqueness of the measure preserving generalized automorphism $(s, \sqrt{\on{Jac}(s)})$.
+Another extension is to project on the subset of $\autgc(\cone(M))$

 in the spirit of \cite[Theorem 3.15]{VillaniTOT}.
 The proof is similar to the one given above.
-Last, linearization of this polar factorization leads to an Helmholtz decomposition for velocity vector fields.
-We leave it for future works.
+Last, the linearization of this polar factorization leads to a Helmholtz decomposition for velocity vector fields. \begin{remark}[Polar decomposition for other cost functions] As explained previously, Remark~\ref{rem:mongeampere}, Proposition~\ref{prop:approx}, Proposition~\ref{Th:PolarFactorisationStep} and Theorem~\ref{Th:polardecompo} are not limited to the case of $\on{WFR}$ metric and can be deduced for more general costs.
+For instance, a similar analysis for the Gaussian-Hellinger case in $\R^d$ is even easier to compute.
+Indeed, in this setting the optimal potential $z$ is semi-concave, thus $\varphi$ turns out to be the gradient of a convex function